 |Extension of Time to Oppose (final 60 days)||$200||$400 per application|

 |NEW: Request for Oral Hearings||$0||$500 per proceeding|

 *Note: All fees noted above are for electronically filed documents through TEAS or ESTTA

 Want to Learn More?

 If you would like to learn more about trademark application filing tips and how the new fees impact that strategy, consider joining our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
-Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”
+Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success.”